scci/security-employee-tracker/readme.md

 1. From SSH, execute `git clone https://github.com/scci/security-employee-tracker.git` in your web root directory.
 2. Set your domain to point to the `public` directory.
 3. From SSH, execute `composer install`.
 4. Navigate to your site/install.
-IE: http://set.company.com/install
+IE: http://set.company.com/install or http://localhost/security-employee-tracker/public/install
 5. Follow the on screen prompts.
-(Default env settings should function for you).
+Update your .env file as needed.
 6. Recommended/Optional: From SSH, execute `php artisan generate:key` - while you already have a secure encryption key, if you wish to have one unique to you (heightened security), then run this.

 ## Updating